 Evaluation of dietary data from 190 Non-Hodgkin Lymphoma patients with a mean age of 58 years and 484 patients with a mean age of 63 years with acute non-neoplastic conditions, in a multi-center case-control study by the researchers from the Centro di Riferimento Oncologico in Italy, found that very high intake of rice and pasta increased the glycemic levels (potential to increase blood sugar) and was associated with an increased risk of developing Non-Hodgkin Lymphoma.
 Conversely, following a diet rich in vegetables and fruits may reduce the risk of Non-Hodgkin Lymphoma.
 (Renato Talamini et al, Int J Cancer., 2006)

-Findings from these studies suggest that intake of a diet high in vegetables (especially green leafy vegetables) and fruits (such as citrus fruits) and dietary fiber, and dietary intake of lutein, zeaxanthin, zinc and polyunsaturated fatty acids including linoleic acid may significantly decrease the risk of Non-Hodgkin Lymphoma.
-However, intake of diets high in animal protein, fats and dairy products may be associated with an increased risk of NHL such as Diffuse Large B Cell Lymphoma (DLBCL).
+Findings from these studies suggest that intake of a diet high in foods such as vegetables (especially green leafy vegetables) and fruits (such as citrus fruits) and dietary fiber, and dietary intake of lutein, zeaxanthin, zinc and polyunsaturated fatty acids including linoleic acid may significantly decrease the risk of Non-Hodgkin Lymphoma.
+However, intake of diets/foods high in animal protein, fats and dairy products may be associated with an increased risk of NHL such as Diffuse Large B Cell Lymphoma (DLBCL).
 Different studies also indicated that using Vitamin D supplements in Non-Hodgkin lymphoma patients with Vitamin D deficiency may be possibly beneficial in improving treatment/clinical outcomes.
 Also, while intake of Selenium and Vitamin C supplements may have certain benefits such as reducing infection and inflammation respectively, in Non-Hodgkin lymphoma patients undergoing cancer treatment, including nitrate and nitrite supplements in the diet may not be beneficial for these lymphoma patients.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.